Cost Of Studying In New Zealand

 The students are permitted to publicly funded hospitals for emergency treatment only.
 If someone is from a different country and needs medical treatment then they must have valid medical and travel insurance during their stay.

 There is nothing called subsidized fees in any of the New Zealand based education institution facilitating courses in the different educational institutions.
 So do not get attracted to subsidized fees promised by any education abroad consultants

-The country has the facility of scholarships but students are advised not to completely depend on the scholarships to support your cost of study in New Zealand.
+The country has the facility of scholarships but students are advised not to completely depend on the scholarships to support their Cost of studying in New Zealand.

 The few common Scholarships in New Zealand are